khast3x/khast3x.github.io/_posts/2019-06-07-docker-h8mail.md

 # Closing remarks

-Using the cloud to juggle with those large datasets is increasingly necessary.
+Using the cloud to move around those large datasets is increasingly necessary.

 You can find free hosting providers [with most cloud providers](https://github.com/ripienaar/free-for-dev#major-cloud-providers).
 Be sure to get comfortable with cloud services, as these skills will definitely boost your scope of actions.

-If you're looking for more offensive deployments using Docker, be sure to check my other project: [Redcloud](https://github.com/khast3x/Redcloud).
+If you're looking for more offensive deployments using Docker, be sure to check my other project: [**Redcloud**](https://github.com/khast3x/Redcloud).
 [**It contains more than 30 offensive templates to deploy, and a comfy UI to manage them!**](https://github.com/khast3x/Redcloud)

 Finally, this is meant to help infosec students and professionals educate themselves and their peers on credential leaks.